Setting Up A HTTPS To HTTP Reverse Proxy

 https-http-settings-key

-Tick the checkbox that says Enable URL rewriting and then click the Settings button.
+Tick the Enable URL rewriting checkbox and click the Settings button.

 https-http-enable-url-rewriting